Warning: spoilers ahead for Game of Thrones!

 Outside of acting, Bean married his fifth wife, Ashley Moore, in June 2017.

-#93 on The Coolest Actors Eversee more on Sean Bean
+#72 on The Hottest Men Over 40see more on Sean Bean

 Of all the villainous, hateful, despicable characters on Game of Thrones, Ramsay Bolton was perhaps the most vile.
 Ramsay, the legitimized bastard son of Roose Bolton, was a rapist, a murderer, a torturer, and clearly a psychopath.
 He was ultimately defeated by Jon Snow's army during the epic Battle of the Bastards.
 But before Jon could completely beat him to death with his bare hands, he realized that his sister Sansa should take the final death blow.
 Ramsay was placed in a pen and Sansa sent in his own hungry hounds to tear their master apart.